Siraj-ul-Haq: Political career

 In 2015, he fought and won the election for senate.
 He is considered to be a senior member of the Parliament of Pakistan.

 During the 2018 general elections, he lost the national assembly seat NA-7 Lower Dir II to his rival candidate, Muhammad Bashir Khan of PTI, by a margin of 16,144 votes and was the runner up.

+Writings

+Siraj-ul-Haq has authored opinion pieces, notably in Narratives Magazine, where he addressed issues such as the Kashmir conflict and the critique of dynastic politics in Pakistan.